Nissan Navara D22 Turbo

 ♦ Spooling stops

-So, What Do You Do If You Suspect Turbo Failure?
+So, What Do You Do If You Suspect D22 Turbo Failure?

-Unfortunately, turbochargers are difficult to rebuild, so the best course of action is replacement.
-But don’t panic, after market…
+Unfortunately, turbochargers are difficult and not cost-effective to rebuild.
+Generally, the best course of action is replacement.

 Need help with another Turbo: